PyThaiNLP/attacut/docs/index.rst

-Fast and Reasonably Accurate Word Tokenizer for Thai (beta)
+AttaCut: Fast and Reasonably Accurate Word Tokenizer for Thai (beta)
 ===========================================================